TotalAV is an excellent antivirus program with impressive malware detection rates and a good range of additional features.

 TotalAV includes an anti-phishing feature called WebShield.
 WebShield can recognize and block both websites containing malware and websites that will attempt to steal your data through phishing attacks.
 When I tried visiting dangerous websites listed on PhishTank, TotalAV blocked every website — even sites that the default protections on Firefox and Chromium allowed.

 If you download Avast’s free Secure Browser, you also get access to a pretty good ad blocker and advanced anti-tracking functionality.
-I would have liked to have access to an ad blocker that worked with my preferred browser though.
+I would have liked to have access to an ad blocker extension that worked with my preferred browser though.

 Avast vs. TotalAV: Features